 The chapters in this series

 (3) A walk in Gdansk, part 2, plus Westerplatte (THIS)

 The Malbork castle is also presented in these two posts:

-There are more articles on the Sandalsand website from Poland.
+There are articles on the Sandalsand website from other parts of Poland.
 Check them out too.